 Therapy Team

 Call or Text (970) 200-8575 or email intake@hoperoots.org to inquire about availability and to schedule a free 20-minute phone consultation.
-Shelby works with clients age 18+ of any gender identity.
-Shelby sees clients in person at the Hope Roots office in Fort Collins, CO, or via telehealth for clients located anywhere in Colorado.
-Medicaid (RMHP only) or Private Pay (with sliding scale).
+Desiree works with clients age 18+ of any gender identity.
+Desiree sees clients in person at the Hope Roots office in Fort Collins, CO, or via telehealth for clients located anywhere in Colorado.
+CO Medicaid (all regions) or Private Pay (with sliding scale).

 Alex Bodie (she/they), BA, MSW Therapy Intern